-Pico de gallo is a fresh salsa commonly used with Mexican cuisine.
+Pico de gallo is a fresh salsa commonly used in Mexican cuisine and this watermelon salsa will be your new favorite.
 What is not common, is making it from watermelon instead of tomatoes.
 It is traditionally made with tomatoes, onions, peppers, cilantro, and lime.
 In this refreshing version, the sweet watermelon balances the pungent onions, spicy peppers, and the fresh kick from the lime and cilantro.

 This easy recipe for watermelon pico de gallo is the summer salsa for all your fun Mexican cravings.
 I love it on tacos or with just chips.
 However you wish to enjoy it, the colors, flavors, and ease of this recipe will make you want this part of your normal rotation.

 How to Make Watermelon Pico de Gallo

 Start with either a personal size or a large watermelon.
 We typically buy the seedless but whatever variety you prefer will work just fine.
 The key to this watermelon salsa Fresca is that the ingredients be fresh.
 Since it is a raw recipe and no cooking is needed, quality ingredients at their peak are important.
 For the most part, this recipe is all about your chopping skills.